ErrTem/ErrTem/README.md

 ![Jira](https://img.shields.io/badge/jira-%230A0FFF.svg?style=for-the-badge&logo=jira&logoColor=white)

 ### About Me:
 I'm passionate about frontend development, and I specialize in Angular.
-With a strong foundation in HTML, CSS, and JavaScript, I create dynamic and interactive user interfaces to deliver exceptional user experiences.
+With a strong foundation in HTML, CSS, JavaScript and TypeScript, I create dynamic and interactive user interfaces to deliver exceptional user experiences.

 ### Currently Seeking Opportunities:
 I am actively seeking new job opportunities in frontend development.
 If you are looking for a motivated and skilled Angular Developer to join your team, I'd love to hear from you!